All-wheel drive (if equipped)

 Using the power lumbar support

-The lumbar control is located on the side of the seat cushion.
-Press the front of the control to adjust firmness.
-Press the rear of the control to adjust softness.
-Press the top of the co ...
+The power lumbar control is located on the outboard side of the seat.
+Press one side of the control to adjust firmness.
+Press the other side of the control to adjust softness. ...